VincmacD/Chirper/README.md

 ### Microservices Dependencies:

-Ensure that all microservices are equipped with the necessary dependencies for optimal functionality, as this is a Maven-based project.
+All microservices are equipped with the necessary dependencies for optimal functionality, as this is a Maven-based project.

 ### MySQL Workbench Server Configuration: